Fredericksburg Wine Tours – The Ultimate Guide for Wine Lovers

 Self-Guided Wine Tour: Total Freedom

 If you love the flexibility of going at your own pace, a self-guided Fredericksburg wine tour is a fantastic option.
-You can choose the wineries that interest you most, linger at favorites, and be spontaneous if you discover a hidden gem.
+You can choose the wineries that interest you most, linger at favorites, and be spontaneous if you discover a boutique winery.

 Tips for a DIY Wine Tour: